 We believe that a business model that rewards the people who do the work and create the value becomes stronger and more profitable, and together with high ethical standards makes a better, healthier environment in which to work.
 Through this structure, our people are much better equipped to provide excellent service to our clients.

 Any company can achieve equal pay, today, right now.
 The way we achieve equal pay is simple (because of our company structure).
 The lawyers in Aria Grace Law are paid an unprecedented 90% of the fees we get from our clients.
-We pay the usual business overheads, give 5% profits to charity and the lawyers are paid the rest.
+We pay the usual business overheads and give all our profits to charity and good causes.
 We can keep our overheads extremely low because we do not waste money on expensive management or luxurious offices and we can pass all those cost savings to clients.
 It is that straight forward.